Image

 Vaasa region

-The University of Vaasa has two fully furnished studio apartment for the use of visitors.
-The rent for one week is 220-260 € / week.
-For booking the apartment, please contact your host at the University of Vaasa or the University of Vaasa Facility Services tilat(a)uwasa.fi.
+The University of Vaasa offers two fully furnished studio apartments available for rent to visitors.
+The weekly rent ranges from €276 to €326 per person.
+To book the University guest apartments, please contact the University of Vaasa Facility Services at tilat(a)uwasa.fi.

 Renting an apartment in Vaasa